 Vitamin D: 5000-25000IU daily

 Ashitaba: my favorite new herb, essentially a Japanese supergreens powder with amazing properties to support endothelial cells, promote autophagy, and clean out unwanted debris.
 It also contains super nutrients like folate, B12, and other wonderful minerals and vitamins.
 Can literally feel the difference it makes.
 Blossoms Biodynamic Farm in Corralitos sells it at our local Santa Cruz farmers market and it’s fantastic.
 Happy to say we carry the fresh powder at Green Health Wellness.

 25mg/mL B12 shots: high dose methyl and hydroxy B12

 Oral peptide therapies: Russian oral peptides for bronchi, heart, vessels, and thymus to repair any vascular damage and keep immune system happy.

 Injectable peptides: Thymosin Alpha-1 to balance immune system, LL-37 antimicrobial, MOTS-C to support mitochrondria and energy, Humanin to target mitochrondria in the heart and vascular cells and facilitate healing.
 BPC-157 to support tissues and blood flow.
 One round of Thymosin Beta to repair damaged vascular tissue.

 July 31 2020 Update: I am so happy to say that I feel 99.99% recovered.
-The residual nerve infection seems to be almost gone, and I feel back to my normal self, thanks to 6 packets of fenbenzadole (that’s another story in itself).
+The residual nerve infection seems to be almost gone, and I feel back to my normal self, thanks to many packets of Fenbenzadole and some Ivermectin (that’s another story in itself).
 I’m not feeling POTS like symptoms or tingling at this point, and I went for my first 50 mile bike ride this week since having COVID.
 Here’s to health, healing, and natural medicine.
 May we be well and all help each other wherever we may be. 🙂